yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

 Security Questions
 ^^^^^^^^^^^^^^^^^^

-The following can be used to change the currently logged in user's security questions to be used for `password recovery <./forgetting_password.html>`_.
+The following can be used to change the authenticated user's security questions to be used for `password recovery <./forgetting_password.html>`_.

 .. tabs::